 The ratio of C30 to C32 + C33 14α,17β (H) hopanes (Fig. 11) was used to fingerprint bitumens and oils (the C31, C34 and C35 hopanes could not be accurately measured in all samples).
-The carbon number distribution of hopanes found within source rocks is expected to be heavily dependent on conditions during early diagenesis: oxic conditions, areal exposure and long residence times for sedimentary organic matter generally lead to the loss of C31 – C35 hopanoids that are the precursors for C31 – C35 hopanes (Peters and Moldowan, 1991).
-Furthermore, sedimentary organic matter with plant components contains numerous sources of C30 hopanes (diploptene and diplopterol – and Killops, 2005), and lesser amounts of hopanes with extended alkyl side chains derived from bacteriohopanol precursors (Rhomer et al. 1984).
-Thus, if the Kazhdumi (a more siliclastic sediment) had received greater alocthonous inputs of land derived sediments including clay minerals and terrestrial organic matter it might, be expected to generate bitumen with both more diasteranes and, contain greater proportions of C30 hopanes relative to higher carbon number hopane-homologues.
+The carbon number distribution of hopanes found within source rocks is expected to be heavily dependent on conditions experienced by the sedimentary organic matter prior to its deposition and then subsequently during early diagenesis; oxic conditions, any areal exposure and long residence times for sedimentary organic matter generally lead to the loss of C31 – C35 hopanoids that are the precursors for C31 – C35 hopanes (Peters and Moldowan, 1991).
+Furthermore, sedimentary organic matter with plant components contains numerous sources of C30 hopanes (diploptene and diplopterol – Killops and Killops, 2005), and lesser amounts of hopanes with extended alkyl side chains derived from bacteriohopanol precursors (Rhomer et al. 1984).
+Thus, if the Kazhdumi (a more siliciclastic sediment) had received greater allocthonous inputs of land derived sediments including clay minerals and terrestrial organic matter it might be expected to generate bitumen with both more diasteranes and, contain greater proportions of C30 hopanes relative to higher carbon number hopane homologues.
 When diasterane/sterane data and C30/C32 + C33 hopane data are cross plotted most oil samples plot closest to the Pabdeh, but still between Pabdeh and Kazhdumi samples.
-The exceptions being the Garau, Sarvak and to a lesser extent the Khami – whose compositions generally plot close to the Kazhdumi.
-A similar grouping of samples on a cross plot can be obtained by using the C29/C30 hopane ratio which would be expected to reflect similar processes to the C30/C32 + C33 hopane parameter (e.g. enrichment of the lower carbon number homologues as biological precursors with higher carbon numbers are destroyed or altered during transport).
+The exceptions being the Garau and Sarvak extracts, and to a lesser extent the sample of Khami oil, that plot closer to the Khazdumi..
+A similar grouping of samples on a cross plot can be obtained by using the C29/C30 hopane ratio which would be expected to reflect similar processes to the C30/C32 + C33 hopane parameter (e.g. enrichment of the lower carbon number homologues as biological precursors with higher carbon numbers are destroyed or altered during transport of the precursors sedimentary organic matter).

-A distinctive feature of the Bangestan oils is the presence of clearly resolved alyklated trimethylbenzenes (ATMB) or aryl-isoprenoinds (Fig. 12).
+A distinctive feature of the Bangestan oils is the presence of clearly resolved alyklated trimethylbenzenes (ATMB) or aryl-isoprenoids (Fig. 12).
 A significant precursor for these compounds is isorenieratane – a derivate of a pigment found in green and purple sulphur bacteria that live in euxinic water columns (Summons and Powel, 1987).
 Although ATMBs can also be generated from numerous other sources during pyrolysis (Hartgers et al., 1992), and thus the presence of these compounds is best utilised rather than their palaeoenvironment significance.
 A cursory glance at figure 12 might be a little misleading regarding the abundance of ATMBs in samples as the Bangestan oils are less influenced by interfering compounds than the rock extracts; these latter samples could have been contaminated by numerous compounds during drilling operations (these compounds might correspond to the many unidentified peaks in figure 12 that appear to make the abundance of ATMBs seem very low).
-Despite this a qualitative evaluation can at least be performed and the very low abundance of these compounds in the Kazhdumi relative to other samples is therefore notable.
+Despite this, a qualitative evaluation can at least be performed and the very low abundance of these compounds in the Kazhdumi relative to other samples is therefore notable.
 Higher carbon number ATMBs and iosrenieratane start to thermally degrade at levels of thermal maturity equitable to Tmax values above 430 deg.
 C (Requejo et al., 1992), but the low carbon number homologues persist much further into the oil window.
-Thus had these compounds been present in the Kazhdumi at a prior and lower level of thermal maturity, they should still be found at present day levels of thermal maturity.
-The absence of ATMB’s in Kazhdumi bitumen is thus significant and indicates an additional biomarker-characteristic of the Bangestan oils that this source rock can not account for.
+Thus, these compounds had been present in the Kazhdumi at a prior and lower level of thermal maturity, should still be found at present day levels of thermal maturity.
+The absence of ATMB’s in Kazhdumi bitumen is thus significant and indicates an additional biomarker-characteristic of the Bangestan oils that this source rock can not account for the only source rock of the Marun Oilfield.